Changes to UK Student Visas for Certain Nationalities

 If you are currently in the UK, you are not affected

-The visa pause applies only to new Student visa applications made from outside the UK.
+The visa brake applies only to Student visa applications made outside the UK on or after 26 March 2026.
 If you already hold a valid UK visa and are currently in the UK:

 - your visa remains valid